csar/ExcelTranslate/README.md

 to the config will install a WatchService on `excelDir` that will invalidate running instances so that they can reload and make sure that only one revision is used in the computations.

-###REST
+### REST
-Since 0.5.0 there is a simple REST interface.
+Since 0.6 there is a simple REST interface.
 There are three GET methods exposed
 #1 `/api/<Formala>/input` to retrieve the input definition
 #2 `/api/<Formala>/output` to retrieve the output definition
 #3 `/api/<Formala>/calculate` to send input and receive the results